 - Use school computers only for school-related work. - Read your district's acceptable use policy (AUP) for Internet and email use.
 This policy defines where, when, and how long school employees may use school computers and network services. - Keep data secure.
 This includes grades, IEPs, and all other private data. - Ask if your school placement site allows you to display photos or work samples of students or send home videos of students.
-(This will probably require a permission form.)
+(This will probably require a permission form.
+Note, these permission forms do not cover posting student images and videos on any personal or professional social media accounts you may operate).